rphuang/riot/README.md

 # Overview
-RIOT (REST IOT) is intended to simplify and componentize the code to build robotic kits around Raspberry Pi for both server (backend) and clients.
+RIOT (REST IOT) is intended to simplify and componentize the code to build robotic kits with REST style web service.
-It supports the Adeept Mars PiCar.
-However, it is designed with flexibility and extensibility and is relatively easy to extend to other kits and for general purpose IOT.
+It is designed with flexibility and extensibility and is relatively easy to extend to general purpose IOT.

 The followings are in the repository.
 * piServices package - an HTTP service with simple REST IOT protocol for client-server communication.
 It provides basic gpio, cpu, and memory data via HTTP.
 Extensibility example can be found in the picarServer.